soysaucewaso/MLLib/README.md

 A neural network framework used to easily make large or small efficient networks.

-Implements a model as a linked list of layers Recursively forward and backward propagates through layers.
+Implements a model as a linked list of layers.
+Recursively forward and backward propagates through layers.

 main.layer is an abstract class allowing for runtime polymorphism with different layer implementations.
 So far I've only implemented dense and convolutional layers.

-Input must be a Batch Size X Features numpy matrix for a dense layer Must be a Batch Size X FeatureD1 X ...
-X FeatureDN X Channels Example 2 layer model:
+In a dense layer, Input must be a Batch Size X Features numpy matrix.
+In a conv layer, Input is Batch Size X FeatureD1 X ...
+X FeatureDN X Channels.
+Example 2 layer model:
 ```
 # most of these params have smart defaults and are explicity assigned to demonstrate functionality